The Epidemic Raging Within the Pandemic: Opioid Addiction

 Hettlinger said: “In our business, the way our structure is, it’s $500 to come in for 90 days.
 And in all reality, that’s the cheapest you’ll find is $5.50 a day. … However, when you have a financial strain, it’s difficult for people to pay that money.
 So, it would be amazing if programs like mine and other programs across the state could get some funding to accept people for free.”

-Sen. Joe Manchin of West Virginia said he has been monitoring the collision of these deadly forces since the very beginning of the COVID-19 shutdowns.
-It is what led him to introduce a bipartisan bill with Sen. Cory Gardner of Colorado to amend the Community Mental Health Services Block Grant to authorize a set-aside fund for crisis care services such as the one Hettlinger runs.
+Sen. Joe Manchin (D-W.Va.) said he has been monitoring the collision of these deadly forces since the very beginning of the COVID-19 shutdowns.
+It is what led him to introduce a bipartisan bill with Sen. Cory Gardner (R-Colo.) to amend the Community Mental Health Services Block Grant to authorize a set-aside fund for crisis care services such as the one Hettlinger runs.

-The Crisis Care Improvement and Suicide Prevention Act, Manchin said in an interview with the Washington Examiner, would direct states to utilize 5% of their Mental Health Block Grant for crisis care services.
+The Crisis Care Improvement and Suicide Prevention Act, Manchin said in an interview with the Washington Examiner, would direct states to utilize 5 percent of their Mental Health Block Grant for crisis care services.

 The Wellbeing Trust projects approximately 75,000 people are at risk of drug or alcohol death or suicide directly due to coronavirus stress, with West Virginia topping that list.

-There’s one caveat in the Crisis Care Bill: The 5% set aside for services will only happen after Congress increases that mental health block grant by 5%.
+There’s one caveat in the Crisis Care Bill: The 5 percent set aside for services will only happen after Congress increases that mental health block grant by 5 percent.
 Manchin said what he does not want to do is take away any of that important grant money from their current operations.
 “The number of overdose cases, exponentially, is just out of proportion,” he said.
 “And they’re rising tremendously from the opiate, and now with the COVID-19, and suicide, more people are dependent on drugs or alcohol.”

 The two-term West Virginia governor and longtime Democrat said he and his staff have been hearing from both doctors and patients about the increase of overdoses and suicides, and monitoring the spike in numbers coming through the state’s Behavioral Health Bureau.
 He asked them what was needed, and the additional support was requested.